Home

 Downtown Miami is the epicenter with a blend of skyscrapers, sports venues, and views of Biscayne Bay.
 The Miami Metromover, a free electrically powered tram, carries people through the downtown area.

 Miami City Hall is housed in the former Pan American seaplane terminal on Dinner Key.
+Murals inside depict the arrival of Spanish explorer Ponce de Leon in 1513.

 Villa Vizcaya Museum exemplifies the "Mediterranean Revival" architectural style popular in Florida in the 1910-20's.